454bio/tools_playground/ziontools/README.md

 | 9          | 379       | 16        | TCAGTACGATGACTGC      | TCAGTTCTTTTTTTTT                 | TCAGTACGTACTGCTA        | 5                                 | 8                             | D                   | 8                                       | 8                                     | 2.301325666     |
 ....

+If -compare was not sent as a parameter, the above table is produced without the ground truth, read lengths, and #differences columns.

-The program outputs a dataframe of the predicted intesities for each of the four bases over all cycles for all spots.
-The table is stored to a CSV, 'dephased_spots.csv'
+The program outputs a dataframe of the predicted signal intesities for each of the four dyes over all cycles for all spots.
+The table is stored to a CSV, 'dephased_intensities.csv'

 | spot_index | spot_name | cycle | G          | C          | A           | T          |
 |------------|-----------|-------|------------|------------|-------------|------------|